JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7955 days**.

-And here is a just a random fact -  **Passion fruits have a tranquilizing effect on the body**.
+And here is a just a random fact -  **The Apollo 17 crew were the last men on the moon**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)